SFU-Archives/archivematica-manual/README.md

 # SFU Archives Archivematica Manual
 SFU Archives uses [Archivematica](https://www.archivematica.org/en/) at its main platform for digital preservation.
 This site provides system documentation and guidelines for use.
-It is a work in progress and sections will be added as they are prepared.
+It is a work in progress; many of the sections listed are place-holders for planned content to be added as it is prepared.

 ### Archivematica Environment
 - Architecture
 - User Accounts

 ### Ingest Scenarios
-- Ad Hoc Digitization
+- Born-digital Transfers
 - Digitization Projects
-- Born-digital Transfers
+- Ad Hoc Digitization
 - Processing Backlog AIPs

 ### Pre-ingest Actions